Architsharma7/Constellation/README.md

 ## Chainlink Integration

 - **Time-Based Automation:** Regularly initiates the reward process on a set schedule (e.g., monthly).
-- **Chainlink Functions:** Query the RocketAI server for top-performing agents and users.
+- **Chainlink Functions:** Query the RocketAI server for top-performing agents or users, and stores them on-chain
-- **Log Trigger Automation:** Listens for contract events post-query fulfillment to trigger reward distribution.
+- **Log Trigger Automation:** Listens for contract events post-query fulfillment to trigger the reward distribution.

 ### Rewards Distribution